 A Brief History of Cannabis in Jamaica

 Cannabis has been a staple herb in Jamaican culture due to the island's ideal growing conditions and its impact on reggae music and Rastafarian faith.
-Cannabis reached Jamaica in the late 1800s through East Indian workers and was used later on for Jamaican herbal remedies.
+Cannabis reached Jamaica in the late 1800s through East Indian workers and was used later on for Jamaican remedies.
 In 1913, the Dangerous Drugs Act, otherwise known as the Ganja Law, prohibited cannabis cultivation and its import to Jamaica from other countries.
 In the 1930s, Leonard P Howell and other street preachers established the first Rastafarian movement in Jamaica.

 In 1941, Powell formed the commune called Pinnacle where members followed a unique vegetarian diet and smoked ganja.
 On their land, they grew their own vegetables and marijuana.
 Rasta members used ganja for discussion groups called reasonings.
 Instead of smoking just to get high, Rastafarians believe the cannabis plant offered understanding, enlightenment, and heightened spiritual states.

 Cannabis Decriminalization in 2015

 In 2015, Jamaica enacted legal reform to legalize cannabis for medical use.
 The law enabled people 18 years and older, including visitors, the right to buy marijuana products with a recommendation from a licensed doctor.
 The vague nature of the law gives residents and visitors of Jamaica ample freedom to enjoy their favorite plant on the island.